No doubt, chocolate milk can confuse parents. It’s one of the most FAQ (frequently asked questions) I get: Is chocolate milk good or bad for my child?

 How I Approach Chocolate Milk with My Children

 I aim for 3 servings of milk/dairy per day.
-I don’t purchase chocolate milk for my home.
+I usually don’t purchase chocolate milk for my home.
 If they choose it at school, that’s fine with me, as that will be the only place they will get it (and our school serves low-fat chocolate milk).
 I choose to be neutral in my tone, manner and attitude, despite the drastic and emphatic beliefs around me.

 As I see it, making flavored milk the “bad guy” gets us stuck in the muck, and it becomes difficult to classify and navigate the other foods in our less than perfect diets.
 But of course, I like nearly all foods, and want my kids to be open-minded and like them also.